soumya997/soumya997.github.io/aboutme.md

 ---
 layout: page
 title: Soumyadip
-subtitle: Sr. Computer Vision Engineer at Opencv University [Deep Vidya AI]
+subtitle: Sr. Computer Vision Engineer at Opencv University
 ---

 ## **💡 I am actively looking for an opportunities in the field of Computer Vision, Deep Learning.**